Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome)

 Accepting New Patients

-Kristen Truxal is a Medical Genetics specialist and a Pediatrics provider in Lima, Ohio.
+Kristen Truxal is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Lima, Ohio.
 Dr. Truxal is rated as an Elite provider by MediFind in the treatment of Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome).
-Her top areas of expertise are Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome), Mucopolysaccharidosis Type 3A (MPS IIIA, Sanfilippo Syndrome A), Mucopolysaccharidoses (MPS), and Mucopolysaccharidosis Type 3B (MPS IIIB, Sanfilippo Syndrome B).
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome), Mucopolysaccharidosis Type 3A (MPS IIIA, Sanfilippo Syndrome A), Mucopolysaccharidoses (MPS), and Mucopolysaccharidosis Type 3B (MPS IIIB, Sanfilippo Syndrome B).
+Dr. Truxal is board certified in American Board Of Pediatrics.
 Dr. Truxal is currently accepting new patients.

 Elite in Mucopolysaccharidosis Type 3 (MPS III, Sanfilippo Syndrome)